 The damages you can attempt to pursue after an overloaded commercial vehicle accident include:

 Insurance companies often have a time limit for filing insurance claims, and it’s important to know that there’s a strict statute of limitations for lawsuits.
 In Missouri, you must follow a five-year statute of limitations for all motor vehicle crashes.
-That means you only have five years from the date of the truck accident to sue the driver or their employer.
+That means you only have five years from the date of the overloaded/overweight truck collision in St. Louis to sue the driver or their employer.

 If you believe the trucker’s actions were entirely reckless, you might be able to pursue compensation for punitive damages.
 Unlike economic and non-economic damages, punitive damages don’t compensate an injured individual for their expenses.
 Instead, they punish the party responsible for the accident occurring.